Art Kaleidoscope

 Self-portrait with rowan.
 1992.
 Tempera on canvas

-All images are scanned, the article – based on the Literary almanac number 9.
+Based on the Literary almanac number 9.
 2002.
 Albertina Fomchenko “Portrait in Russian tradition.”